stevavoliajvar/stop_cloudflare/PEOPLE.md

 "In hindsight, I'm an idiot for not taking the decrypt/recrypt into account" by @[Firesphere](https://twitter.com/Firesphere/status/756693331762184192)

 "any dev: to see how obscene they are, imagine getting captchas going onto github, twitter, Facebook" by @[thomaskerin](https://twitter.com/thomaskerin/status/753911221091434496)

+"What if you're unable to use them?
+What if you're banned from using their services?" by @[Zemmiph0bia](https://twitter.com/Zemmiph0bia/status/1119398811674112000)

+"Is anyone else unable to load images in Twitter’s iOS app while using Cloudflare’s 1.1.1.1 app?" by @[jabberwik](https://twitter.com/jabberwik/status/1116485375936139265)

+"unable to load our documentation website." by @[_notnathaniel](https://twitter.com/_notnathaniel/status/1116136910064242688)

+"Currently I am unable to access the Cloudflare Support portal" by @[lemmertwitt](https://twitter.com/lemmertwitt/status/1116087286708547592)

+"You people realize that CloudFlare exists only because you people are unable to ween yourself from 20 year old Apache technology." by @[ErrataRob](https://twitter.com/ErrataRob/status/546916521402855425)

+"Good morning, we are unable to pull data from FirstCryptoBank due to the addition of cloudflare to their API.
+All of the coins listed on FirstCryptoBank, have the wrong value." by @[profitbotpro](https://twitter.com/profitbotpro/status/1064855654249177090)

 "You send every HTTPS request from my browser to Cloudflare.
 They decrypt that HTTPS traffic." by @[jamesconroyfinn](https://twitter.com/jamesconroyfinn/status/811276047085957120)